bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 Getting started: (Sample can be found [here](https://github.com/bit-foundation/bit-framework/tree/master/Samples/DataAccessSamples/))

-At first, you've to develop your domain model.
+At first, you've to develop your entities.
 Use IEntity interface to mark your classes as entity.
-It's just a marker and has no member to implement really.
+It's just a marker and has no member to implement.

 ```csharp
 public class Customer : IEntity